iblindkiller/Vanguard/Terms-of-Service.md

 4. **Liability**
    - The developers of Vanguard are **not responsible** for damages, losses, or issues caused by use of the Bot.
-   - Server staff are solely responsible for any moderation actions (timeouts, bans, kicks, etc.) performed in their server.
+   - Server staff are solely responsible for how moderation actions (timeouts, bans, kicks, etc.) are applied in their community.

 5. **Termination**
-   - Access to Vanguard may be revoked at any time if these Terms are violated.
+   - Access to Vanguard may be restricted or revoked at any time if these Terms are violated.
-   - Server owners may request removal of the Bot at any time.
+   - Servers may remove the Bot at any time.